Exercise Science, PhD

 This course covers knowledge and skills needed to generate dynamic models, analyses, and simulations of the human musculoskeletal system for different types of movement.
 In this course, students build and analyze computer simulations implemented on common software platforms to gain insight into movement biomechanics and control.
 The materials covered in this course may be of interest to engineers, physical therapists, and biomedical researchers looking to apply their technical skills to solving clinical problems.
 This course emphasizes the technical skills necessary to conduct and analyze musculoskeletal simulations of movement.

-The course provides doctoral candidates in Exercise Science with a process to complete a dissertation research plan.
+The course provides doctoral candidates in Biomechanics & Kinesiology with a process to complete a dissertation research plan.
 The course learning activities will focus on the completion of a candidate's dissertation.
 The course is designed to allow advanced doctoral candidates to demonstrate technical mastery of the discipline and to advance knowledge by completing an investigation.
-(Cross-listed with KINS 9990).

-Prerequisite(s)/Corequisite(s): Admittance to the UNO Doctoral Program in Exercise Science, successful completion of doctoral coursework & comprehensive exams, approval of the dissertation supervisory committee chair & advancement to candidacy.
+Prerequisite(s): Admittance to UNO Doctoral Program in Biomechanics & Kinesiology, successful completion of doctoral coursework & comprehensive exams, dissertation supervisory committee chair approval & advancement to candidacy.
 Not open to non-degree graduate students.